 Each year new student business plan teams (and ultimately companies) are formed around science, engineering, and technology-based research that “stems” from research on university campuses throughout the state and around patents acquired by faculty.
-For the past four summers, faculty from colleges and universities throughout Arkansas have participated in commercialization retreats sponsored by the Office of Entrepreneurship.
-Additionally, faculty from all disciplines, especially science and engineering, are encouraged to participate in industry-sponsored research through the IGNITE program.
+For the past four summers, faculty from colleges and universities throughout Arkansas have participated in commercialization retreats sponsored by the Office of Entrepreneurship and Innovation.

 Entrepreneurship and Innovation Faculty

 Dr. Carol Reeves is the Associate Vice-Provost for Entrepreneurship and holds the Cecil and Gwendolyn Cupp Applied Professorship in Entrepreneurship in the Sam M. Walton College of Business at the University of Arkansas.
 She coordinates the entrepreneurship efforts at the University and has mentored more than 40 undergraduate and graduate business plan teams since 2002.
 Over the past 10 years, her teams have won more than $1.3 million in cash and prizes, started six high-growth businesses, and raised over $12.5 million in investments and grants.
 She was named one of the 10 most powerful Women Entrepreneurs by Fortune magazine in 2011.

 Dr. Reeves has won two national awards for innovation in entrepreneurship pedagogy, was awarded a University of Arkansas Faculty Gold Medal in 2009, and won the prestigious University of Arkansas Alumni Association Faculty Distinguished Achievement Award for Teaching in 2010.
 She earned a Ph.D. in Strategic Management with a concentration in Entrepreneurship from the University of Georgia in 1988.